libev Implementation Analysis

 1. Event Handle ev_watcher

-: timer, support both one-time and repeating timeev_signal
+ev_io: monitorfdR/W eventsev_timer: timer, support both one-time and repeating timeev_signal: signal event, E.g.SIGINT

 1 | typedef struct ev_watcher { |